rmiller34/ATMS-597-Project-5/README.md

 Methods:

 METAR data was processed and parsed using metpy to create a dataframe that can be read by pandas as a csv file.
+All unique values of current weather were viewed, and non-precipitation labels were replaced with NaNs and removed.
+Columns with substantial amounts of missing data were then removed, as well.
+From the remaining precipitation labels, a frozen precipitation and liquid precipitation grouping was created and then made binary.